Adolis García Player Props: Rangers vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff is 18th in MLB with a collective 8.6 strikeouts per nine innings.
+- The pitching staff for the Royals has a collective 8.9 K/9, which ranks 12th in the league.

-- The Royals have the 16th-ranked team ERA among all MLB pitching staffs (4.58).
+- The Royals have the 22nd-ranked team ERA across all MLB pitching staffs (5.00).

-- Royals pitchers combine to give up 13 total home runs at a rate of 1.1 per game (to rank 15th in the league).
+- Royals pitchers combine to give up 21 total home runs at a clip of 1.3 per game (to rank 20th in baseball).

-- The Royals are sending Keller (1-1) to make his third start of the season.
+- Lyles (0-2) takes the mound for the Royals in his fourth start of the season.
+He's put together a 5.19 ERA in 17 1/3 innings pitched, with 15 strikeouts.

-- In his most recent appearance on Friday, the right-hander tossed 5 2/3 innings against the San Francisco Giants, giving up one earned run while surrendering three hits.
+- The right-hander last pitched on Wednesday against the Texas Rangers, when he threw 6 1/3 innings, allowing four earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.